How to Add Leading Zeros in Excel?

 = TEXT (A2, “000000”)

-So, if you wanted to add zeros in front of a number in cell B2 and the total number of digits are 6, now you can use the above formula.
+So, if you wanted to add zeros to a number in cell B2 and the total number of digits are 6, now you can use the above formula.

 To add leading zeros with the sample data, we copied the same data to column B